ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-* If the data contains a `cnf` field with a `COSE_Key` structure with a `kid`, the resource server continues the DTLS handshake with the stored key associated with this kid.
+* If the data contains a `cnf` field with a `COSE_Key` structure with a `kid`, the resource server continues the DTLS handshake with the associated key that corresponds to this kid.
 * If the data comprises additional CWT information, this information must be stored as an access token for this DTLS association before continuing with the DTLS handshake.